jbenet/TeXchat/README.md

 ## About

 TeXchat is a simple web chat service that renders TeX math.
+Check it out at [http://texchat.juanbb.com](http://texchat.juanbb.com)!

 The goal is to make it trivially easy to have a conversation with someone else in the web, using mathematical symbols.